 In standard form, the RPO Z15-optioned Turbo-Jet 454ci (LS5) engine was rated at 360hp.
 The LS6, on the other hand, was rated at almost 100hp more (450hp) and capable of producing 500lb-ft of torque, although many believe the LS6 was highly underrated, especially when it came to horsepower.
 This option came at an even higher price, however, as the LS6 upgrade cost an additional $263.30 on top of the RPO Z15 upgrade in 1970, according to Hemmings.

-What is known for sure, unlike exact power numbers, is that the LS6 option brought with it a 4.25-inch bore and a 4.0-inch stroke (same as the LS5 engine), solid valve lifters, a high-performance camshaft, 4-barrel Holley carburetor, and a 11.25:1 compression ratio.
+What is known for sure, unlike exact power numbers, is that the LS6 option brought with it a 4.25-inch bore and a 4.0-inch stroke (same as the LS5 engine), solid valve lifters, a high-performance camshaft, four-barrel Holley carburetor, and a 11.25:1 compression ratio.
 The performance on the LS6 was upped even further with specialty heads, in contrast with the LS5’s cast-iron heads borrowed from the other 396ci engine, using 1.88-inch exhaust valves and 2.19-inch intake valves.

 In addition to the added power and torque that the LS6 brought, all Z15-upgraded SS models (including those with the 360hp Turbo-Jet 454ci V8) received a heavy-duty suspension system complete with IFS and a live rear axle with a 4-link setup, dual exhaust with chrome tips, power front disc brakes, wheel arch moldings, a chrome rear bumper with black inserts and a black grille.
 This was on top of the quad headlamps, squared off headlight bezels, rectangular taillights and two-part grille design that was standard SS equipment, from the 396ci variety up.